AlexVallmitjana/GSLab/README.md

 2. In the **Environment** section, click **Set Path**.
 3. In the **Set Path** window, click **Add with Subfolders**.
 4. Browse to the directory containing GSLab.mlapp and the scripts folder, then click **Select Folder**.
 5. Click **Save** in the Set Path window and then click **Close**.

 To launch the program, type GSLab in the MATLAB command window.
-Once the path has been saved in MATLAB, simply type GSLab in the command window to run the program in subsequent sessions.
 ```
 GSLab
 ```
+Once the path has been saved in MATLAB, simply type GSLab in the command window to run the program in subsequent sessions.
 ## Citing

 Manuscript is in revision, temporary citation can be done using [Figshare DOI](https://doi.org/10.6084/m9.figshare.27921966):
 ```
 Vallmitjana, Alexander (2024).
-GSLab : Open-Source Platform for Advanced Phasor Analysis in Fluorescence Microscopy. figshare.
+GSLab : Open-Source Platform for Advanced Phasor Analysis in Fluorescence Microscopy.
+Figshare.
 Software. https://doi.org/10.6084/m9.figshare.27921966
 ```